getdnsapi/getdns/README.md

 ## Stubby

-* Stubby is a prototype implementation of a DNS Privacy enabled stub resolver.
-Feedback is welcome!
+* Stubby is an experimental implementation of a DNS Privacy enabled stub resolver.
+It is currently suitable for advanced/technical users - all feedback is welcome!
+Also see [dnsprivacy.org](https://dnsprivacy.org) for more information on DNS Privacy and stubby.
+* By default stubby will attempt to use 'Opportunistic' Privacy for DNS queries.
-* A default configuration file is available here uses a 'Strict' privacy usage profile using some of the available test DNS Privacy servers to resolve queries.
+* A sample configuration file is available in the source code (src/tools/stubby.conf) which uses 'Strict' Privacy and some of the available test DNS Privacy servers to resolve queries.
 Note these servers are test servers that offer no service guarantees.
-An alternative file can be specified with the '-C' flag
+The location of a configuration file can be specified with the '-C' flag
-* If you would like minimal logging output from Stubby (which servers are used and connection level statistics) then also use the '--enable-debug-daemon' flag when running 'configure'.
+* RECOMMENDED: Minimal logging output from Stubby is available  (e.g. which servers are used and connection level statistics) by also using the '--enable-debug-daemon' flag when running 'configure'.

 To use stubby
 * Start stubby from the command line